 Consider how the package will look while it is being opened, unwrapped, and accepted by the customer.
 Even though I don’t sell retail products anymore, I still ensure that every package that goes out the Modern Soapmaking doors carries a whole lotta love in the form of a handwritten note, branded swag like stickers and/or pens, and of course, tissue paper or package filler that matches up with my brand values and aesthetic.

 When shipping handmade soap, bath and body creations, home goods, and the like, you need to pay attention to shipping regulations and guidelines.

 If you choose to use USPS’s flat rate and regional rate options, please be aware that each box does have a max weight rating that you need to follow.
-Handmade soap can get heavy really quick, and it’s entirely possible to pack more soap in these boxes than the max weight.
+Handmade soap can get heavy really quickly, and it’s entirely possible to pack more soap in these boxes than the max weight.
 As of Sept.
-2015, here’s the guidelines:
+2015, here are the guidelines:

 - International Flat Rate Envelopes & Small Flat Rate Boxes: 4 pounds

 - International Medium & Large Flat Rate Boxes: 20 pounds

 - Domestic Priority Mail Express, Priority Mail Flat Rate Envelopes, and Boxes: 70 pounds

 - Regional Rate Box A: 15 pounds